-Staff supervision is also used to ensure that all staff remain suitable to work with children in early years settings.
+Staff supervision is also used to ensure that all staff remain suitable to work with children.
 If a member of staff is taking medication which may affect their ability to care for children, the staff member should seek medical advice.
 The setting will ensure that staff members only work directly with children if medical advice confirms that the medication is unlikely to impair that staff member's ability to look after children properly.